Dog Sledding in Quebec: Our Favorite Places

 Where to stay nearby?

-Located 1 hour and 15 minutes from Quebec City or 4 hours from Montreal, come and meet the sled dogs of La Reine et le Millionnaire kennel.
-Enjoy a thrilling 1-hour or 2-hour ride while safely admiring the magnificent views of Charlevoix’s valleys, forests, and snow-covered lakes, guided by an experienced instructor.
+Located 1-hour-and-15-minutes from Quebec City or 4 hours from Montreal, the La Reine et le Millionnaire kennel invites you to meet its sled dogs.
+Accompanied by an experienced guide, you can enjoy a 1-hour or 2-hour ride through Charlevoix’s valleys, forests, and snow-covered lakes.

 Where to stay nearby?